otrv4/otrv4/otrv4.md

 **Alice:**

 1. Receives an Identity message from Bob:
-    * Verifies the Identity message as defined on the [Identity message](#identity-message) section.
+    * Verifies the Identity message as defined in the [Identity message](#identity-message) section.
     * Picks a compatible version of OTR listed in Bob's profile.
 If the versions are incompatible, Alice does not send any further messages.
     * Sets `Y` as `their_ecdh`.
     * Sets `B` as `their_dh`.
 2. Generates an Auth-R message, as defined in